 Posted below are front cover images from Volume 31.
 The Gazette Editions section has details for each one.
 Let’s give these editions a new home!

 If you know of someone who is not a regular subscriber and would love to read more about lacemaking, consider giving a Gift!
 Packages can be mailed directly from CLG if you wish.
 This is a good bargain for a lace group library as well, build your collection!

-There are still some copies of the Volume 30 editions, our 30th year in production!
+Volume 30 editions are available, our 30th year in production!
 The Gazette Editions section has details for each one: Fall, Winter, Spring, Summer.
-Posted are front cover images.
+Posted below are front cover images.